IN THIS MODULE, TRUSTEES WILL EXPLORE:

 Undertaking these responsibilities goes far beyond fiduciary oversight.
 It requires engagement as a leader in determining the effectiveness of the undertaking.
 It involves asking questions such as: Does the budget reflect our priorities for students?
 Is it ethical?
 What can we learn from our audit?
 Are we treating staff fairly and respectfully?

 The following is an overview of fiduciary expectations as articulated in Ontario’s Education Act.
-More detailed orientation to these responsibilities is provided in specific professional development modules and through the handbook Good Governance: A Guide for Trustees, School Boards, Directors of Education and Communities.
+More detailed orientation to these responsibilities is provided in specific professional development modules and through individual trustee association guides to good governance.

-Broad, overarching responsibilities of School Boards were spelled out through the Student Achievement and School Board Governance Act, 2009 which amends Ontario’s Education Act.
-This legislation stipulates that every school board shall:
+Broad, overarching responsibilities of school boards are spelled out through the Student Achievement and School Board Governance Act, 2009 which amended Ontario’s Education Act.
+The Education Act stipulates in s.
+169 that every school board shall:

 - promote student achievement and well-being;